 Here, the action part consists of three actions, setting the three

 action variables.
-This breakpoint spec can be simplified by
+This breakpoint specification can be simplified by

 omitting the wrappers around the variable values, as the sets of

 possible values of the variables are all disjoint.
 If we use

 pred wrapper goes away, too, resulting in a